 COURSE DESCRIPTION: In this course the students are trained to deal with common management problems and issues.
 They are also taught good business techniques and practices as well as potential salon problems and their correction and prevention.
-This course will prepare the student to take the Ohio State Board exam to become a licensed salon manager.
-This course is taught in English.
+This course will prepare the student to take the Ohio State Board exam to become a licensed Advanced Cosmetologist for an entry-level position in a salon as an independent contractor.
+The Ohio State Cosmetology and Barber Board does not require an advanced license to work alone in a salon.
+Our school offers the advanced licensing program to give our students additional training in salon management and operations.
+The This course is taught in English.